arminrn/Seatlte-airbnb/README.md

 # Seattle Airbnb data analysis
 # Installation
 All libraries are avilable in Jupyter notebook distribution of Python.
-Foloowing Libraries have been used:
+Following libraries have been used:

 seaborn

 sklearn

 NumPy

 Pandas

 matplotlib

 seaborn

 # Description